ajeetbravehearts/CPQ-JS/README.md

 # CPQ.js

-Used to access [Steelbrick CPQ](http://www.steelbrick.com) API from JavaScript apps served outside of Salesforce.
+Used to access the [SteelBrick CPQ](http://www.steelbrick.com) - [Public API](https://community.steelbrick.com/t5/Release-Notes/Public-API-Overview/ta-p/4418/message-revision/4418%3A11) from JavaScript apps served outside of Salesforce.
 Use this library in a Node.js app or the browser.
-Requires the Steelbrick Summer 16' release or later.
+Requires the SteelBrick Spring 16' v2 release (25.2) or later.

 ## Access
 Built in authorization management via an OAuth2 refresh token maintains consistent access to the API.
-Retrieve this credential from your Steelbrick ORG and your API access will automatically be refreshed as needed.
+Retrieve this credential from your SteelBrick ORG and your API access will automatically be refreshed as needed.

-Instructions on how to retrieve this credential are coming soon.
+To retrieve your credential go to SteelBrick CPQ > Settings Editor (/apex/EditSettings) and click on the Additional Settings tab.
+Find the OAuth Refresh Token field and click to reveal the credential.

+If the OAuth Refresh Token field is not available then you need to first authorize to establish the credential.
+Close the browser program you are using (e.g. Chrome, Firefox, Safari) and reopen it.
+Initiate the OAuth web authentication flow [here](https://brick-rest.steelbrick.com/oauth/auth).
+Login to the org you want to connect to and then click Allow.
+You will now be able to access your credential via the above instructions.

 ## Usage